 This wasn’t my first time in a youth exchange, although it was in Slovenia, so even if it’s one of our neighbour countries, I was still very excited to be there.
 As for the topic, I really like volunteering because you meet new people, who always grant you some other view of the world.
 With an Erasmus+ project this is the best mixture, I thought.
 And it really was.
 For me, the most shocking part was that I didn’t just meet with a few new people, I actually felt some connection that they are like me, well of course not exactly, we had our differences, but the main point is, we were different nations locked in with one another and I found out that we still had really similar opinions and thoughts.
 I hadn’t thought that we would be so similar, it was just an amazing thing to witness, we were into the same music, tv series, etc. or had the very same jokes in our own language.

 Baranyi Ádám, participant

-This was my second Erasmus project, and it’s definitely in the top 3 for me.
+This was my second Erasmus+ project, and it’s definitely in the top 3 for me.
 I didn’t expect too much about the project, but I was wrong in an incredibly positive way.
 I met amazing people from 5 amazing countries.
-I have made loads of friends, and age was not a limit at all.
+I have made loads of friends, and the age was not a gap at all.
 I’ve learnt so much about the other countries and their lives, and I’ve got a lot of awesome experience in volunteering.
 I got to realize that helping people without actually getting anything back can be really interesting and joyful.
 Slovenia is an exclusive place with plenty of amazing and interesting places to visit, so it was a truly exclusive location, even if it’s very close to Hungary.
 These days were honestly some of my best few days in my life so far, and I definitely want to go back there one day, and I would really like to meet up with my new international friends again!